ericseppanen/proc_macro_abc/README.md

 ### Want more?

 This tutorial was inspired by David Tolnay's [proc-macro workshop].
-There isn't a video of the workshop itself, but you can watch Jon Gjengset work on the exersises: [part 1][jonhoo-macros-1]; [part 2][jonhoo-macros-2].
+There isn't a video of the workshop itself, but you can watch Jon Gjengset [work on the exercises][jonhoo-macros].

 [cargo-expand]: https://github.com/dtolnay/cargo-expand